bmgarza/command-selector-menu/documentation/desired-feature.md

 * Fix project debugging in VSCode through WSL, it currently returns an error saying it is unable to find the location of the file in question.
 * Add documentation for the error return numbers that can possibly be returned by the program.
+* Fix the error message that is returned when the user doesn't enter a valid option when selecting a category or command.